 Email to teamgleason@eecs.wsu.edu will go to Professors Bakken and Arslan Ay (and eventually others in a leadership position).

-(509) 592-0238 is Prof. Bakken’s mobile phone (but please use email if at all possible).
+(5O9) 592-O238 is Prof. Bakken’s mobile phone (but please use email if at all possible).
+Caveat: here we used a letter ‘O’ not number ‘0’ to possibly avoid web crawlers.

-He will be in Seattle about 1pm on Saturday if anyone wanted to meet to discuss this.
+Prof. Bakken will be in Seattle about 1pm on Saturday if anyone wanted to meet to discuss this.
 He could also come earlier Saturday or even possibly Friday night.

 Team Picture